 - An Internet-based Texas Department of State Health Services exemption form claiming an exemption for reasons of conscience.
 Only students attending public junior colleges are eligible to submit this form.

 For students attending a four-year university or college interested in requesting a conscientious objection exemption from DSHS may access the exemption form at DSHS exemption form.
 The DSHS exemption form may be ordered electronically, but it will be mailed to the address provided by the student.
 Please allow up to two weeks to receive the form.
 The form must be completed, notarized, and submitted to the designated school official at the institution the student will be attending no later than ten (10) days prior to the first day of the first semester in which the student enrolls at an institution.
 The institution will retain the original affidavit.

 For public junior college students only: the secure on-line exemption form is available at DSHS exemption form.
 According to DSHS rules, a copy of the form must be submitted to the designated school official at the institution the student will be attending.

 DSHS has certain requirements about the handling of the exemption form as described below.

 1. How long is the notarized DSHS affidavit exemption form valid?

 This document is valid for two (2) years after the signature date of the notary.
-For the initial filing, the form must be turned into the school within 90 days of being notarized or it is no longer valid, but no later than ten (10) days prior to the first day of the first semester in which the student enrolls in an institution.
+For the initial filing, the form must be turned into the school within 90 days of notarization to be valid and no later than ten (10) days prior to the first day of the first semester in which the student enrolls in an institution.
 A new form is not necessary if the student is continuously enrolled at the same institution.